-Discipline Central Region South Region & Kgalagadi North East North West & Kgalagadi South East Region Total % 1 Drawing & Painting 341 335 413 307 295 1691 47.18% 2 2D Design studies 361 355 384 287 277 1664 46.42% 3 3D Design- studies 32 31 54 68 44 229 6.39% 4 photography 0 0 0 0 0 0 0.00 Tota l candidates 734 721 851 662 616 3584 100%
+DISCIPLINE CENTRAL REGION SOUTH REGION & KGALAGADI NORTH EAST NORTH WEST & KGALAGADI SOUTH EAST REGION Total % of candidature 1 Drawing & Painting 341 335 413 307 295 1691 47.18% 2 2D Design studies 361 355 384 287 277 1664 46.42% 3 3D Design- studies 32 31 54 68 44 229 6.39% 4 photography 0 0 0 0 0 0 0.00 Total candidates 734 721 851 662 616 3584 100%

-Section 2: Comments on the Quality of Marking (Internal Moderation)
+Comments on the Quality of Marking (Internal Moderation)

-The marking in centers was very close to the national standards except for some centers.
+The marking in Centres was very close to the national standards except for some Centres.
 The average and below average works were marked too low.
-It is evident from the pattern of marks awarded that most centers used the availed national standard.
-All centers were provided with the reviewed national standards to be used in the next marking exercise.
+It is evident from the pattern of marks awarded that most Centres used the availed national standard.
+All Centres were provided with the reviewed national standards to be used in the next marking exercise.

-Some centres marked high works very high while in some centres most of the works on the average to below average were marked extremely low with some even awarded half of the appropriate mark.
+Some Centres marked high works very high while in some Centres most of the works on the average to below average were marked extremely low with some even awarded half of the appropriate mark.
 The moderation teams gave them an opportunity to remark using the standards and they aligned well.
-This seriously impacted on the time of the external moderators as they are to proceed to the next centre upon completion of the exercise.
+This seriously impacted on the time of the external moderators as they are to proceed to the next Centre upon completion of the exercise.

-Inconsistency in marking of works was noted from a couple of centres and this ordered some guided remarking on some works.
-Generally, this was common from centres that did not use National Standards to align their marking or individual marking by teachers within the centre.
-Some modules were under scored or over scored and the external moderating team ordered some centres (with the guidance from National Standards) to re-adjust or normalise their marking.
-Though not common in most centres, some wrong calculations on distributed marks within Candidate Record Cards were observed in some centres.
-One centre had few Candidates Record Cards that had total mark captured yet without distribution on various domains.
+Inconsistency in marking of works was noted from a couple of Centres, and this ordered some guided remarking on some works.
+Generally, this was common from Centres that did not use National Standards to align their marking or individual marking by teachers within the Centre.
+Some modules were under scored or over scored and the external moderating team ordered some Centres (with the guidance from National Standards) to re-adjust or normalise their marking.
+Though not common in most Centres, some wrong calculations on distributed marks within Candidate Record Cards were observed in some Centres.
+One Centre had few Candidates Record Cards that had total mark captured yet without distribution on various domains.

-Generally, internal moderation was in accordance with national standards for assessment even though some centres awarded marks that were out of range causing scaling in the ranges of + or -5 marks.
+Generally, internal moderation was in accordance with national standards for assessment even though some Centres awarded marks that were out of range causing scaling in the ranges of ±5 marks.
 This casts doubts on the credibility of some internal moderation.
-This was however done after the center was ordered to remark but could not come close to the prevailing national standards.
-Some centres submitted works without any identifiable supporting sheets or work folio whilst some submitted only the support work or work folio without final piece.
-In some centres candidates who did not have workbooks were unreasonably scored higher than those who have submitted both the artefact and the workbook.
+This was however done after the Centre was ordered to remark but could not come close to the prevailing national standards.
+Some Centres submitted works without any identifiable supporting sheets or work folio whilst some submitted only the support work or work folio without final piece.
+In some Centres candidates who did not have workbooks were unreasonably scored higher than those who have submitted both the artefact and the workbook.
 This is not in line with the scheme of assessment.